UPDATED: October 9 2020

 NOTE: One alternative method — leaving masks for 3 days in a warm (22 °C) room — worked in one test but gave only partial decontamination in an experiment with a high viral load.
 On surfaces, higher temperatures (and possibly high humidity of 80+% RH) are expected to shorten the life of the infectious virus.

-(Note: as of July 6th, commercially made dust masks are widely available in Canadian stores at low cost and the rationale for homemade masks is reduced.
-Woven fabric masks cannot combine breathability and filtration as effectively as the meltblown and spunbonded material used commercially.)
+Commercially made disposable masks are widely available in Canadian stores at low cost and the rationale for homemade masks is reduced.
+Tests show that woven fabric masks usually do not combine breathability and filtration as effectively as the meltblown and spunbonded material used commercially.

-As explained in the “Science calling” section above, homemade masks can make a significant difference in stopping COVID-19.
+As explained in the “Science calling” section above, homemade masks can make a significant difference in stopping COVID-19, because “my mask protects you” if I am infected but still asymptomatic.
+Research published October 2020 revealed two layers of t-shirt material is surprisingly effective for this purpose.
 Unlike N95, surgical, and disposable dust masks, homemade masks can be washed for re-use.

 What material to use?
 Various teams have experimented but there is still no standard advice.
 It has been suggested to use cotton-based material woven densely enough that you cannot see bright light through it, but not so thick that you can’t still breathe through it with acceptable effort if you hold it tightly around your face.

 Getting a tight fit is critical; pulling a section cut from pantyhose (nylons) over your head to stretch over your mask can improve the filtration by 15% to 50% by making a tighter fit at the edges of the mask.

 Please note, there is a serious risk of doing more harm than good if a person fails to maintain social distancing and hand washing because they think they’re protected by a partially effective mask which they don’t even wear properly.
 Homemade masks usually filter out less than medical masks.